mdburke11/torchami/doc/Referencing.rst

 Referencing
 =============

-Libami is provided under a GPLv3 licence.
+torchami is provided under a GPLv3 licence.

 Whenever scientific publications result from a program based on the AMI libraries we ask for acknowledgement of the scientific paper and published code: